Gideon Davidson: Early life

 Davidson was born in Ghana.
 His father died while his mother was pregnant and when he was 18 months his mother sent him to an orphanage in Accra, where he was adopted by a family in the United States.
 Davidson attended Liberty Christian Academy in Lynchburg, Virginia.
 He rushed for 1,197 yards with 18 touchdowns as a freshman and 1,392 yards and 23 touchdowns as a sophomore.
 As a junior in 2023, Davidson was the MaxPreps’ 2023 National Junior of the Year after rushing for 2,752 yards on 217 carries with 45 total touchdowns.
 As a senior in 2024, he was the Gatorade Football Player of the Year for Virginia after rushing for 2,054 yards and 34 touchdowns.

 Davidson was a four-star recruit and was ranked among the best running backs in his class.
 He played in the 2025 Navy All-American Bowl.
 He committed to Clemson University to play college football.

 College career

-Davidson competed for immediate playing time his true freshman year in 2025.
+Davidson competed for playing time his true freshman year in 2025.